Assistance programs Forsyth County and Winston Salem North Carolina.

-Find information on organizations and charities that provide financial help to people near or at the point of utility cutoff and eviction from their homes.
-Other forms of aid can also be offered that will ensure people become self-sufficient over the long term.
+Find information on charity organizations, churches or government assistance programs that provide financial help to low income families.
+The grants or loans in Forsyth County can help pay a mortgage, back rent, electric or utility bill or even a security deposit.
+There may be financial assistance for people who are near or at the point of utility cutoff or facing eviction from their homes.
+Other forms of support can be offered that will ensure people become self-sufficient over the long term.

 People who are faced with having their utility service turned off, or who may be evicted can turn to Sunnyside and Crisis Control Ministry for assistance.
 The non-profit charity organization provides grants, counseling, financial help, and referrals to other resources to people who are at or near the point of utility cutoff and eviction from their homes.

 Most of the people seeking aid are doing so for the first time.
-Just over the last few months, about 1,800 households were making their first request for assistance from the organization, and about 55 percent of them were recently unemployed.
-Requests for assistance for paying electric bills is up 41 percent year over year, and assistance for gas and fuel bills is up 46 percent over last year.
-The number of people requesting rent help has also skyrocketed.
+Most applicants to the program were making their first request for assistance from the organization, and many of them were recently unemployed.
+Requests for assistance for paying electric bills is up and assistance for gas and fuel bills are always common.
+There is also a need for food and medical care.
+The number of people requesting rent help is also very high..

 Crisis Control, said that the non-profit agency makes financial-assistance decisions on an individual-case basis.
-Over the last 4 months the organization paid 502 electric bills and 172 fuel bills, and helped dozens of people pay their rent.
+There are usually hundreds of people assisted with their utility bills and/or rent each year.
 Call them at (336) 724-7875 to learn more or apply.
 Or learn more on financial aid from Crisis Control Ministry.

 Another place to turn to in Forsyth County and Winston Salem is the local community action agency, Experiment in Self-reliance, Inc. The agency is located in Winston-Salem and can be reached at (336) 722-9400.
 They offer the resources noted here, as well as many more.

-NC Saves - Forsyth County residents can receive debt counseling, credit card help, budgeting skills, and more.
+- NC Saves - Forsyth County residents can receive debt counseling, credit card help, budgeting skills, and more.
 Participants in this program may also be eligible to become ESR clients.
 This can provide them with intensive case management services, including budget counseling, tools to help them get out of debt, and basic economic literacy training.
-Click here to find other ways to reduce credit card debt.
+Click here to find other ways to find help with credit card debt.

-The financial counseling program emphasizes savings, asset building, debt reduction, budgeting, and wealth accumulation, and provides participants with the tools to help them become financially stable, eliminate debt, and eventually become economically self-sufficient over the long term.
+- Money budgeting, budging, and credit repair is offered.
+The free financial counseling program emphasizes savings, asset building, debt reduction, budgeting, and wealth accumulation, and provides participants with the tools to help them become financially stable, eliminate debt, and eventually become economically self-sufficient over the long term.

 All of those services, and more, are offered by ESR - Experiment in Self-reliance.
 They also focus on offering referrals and other support.
 Find more Experiment in Self-reliance resources.